Forced fatherhood: Italy

 In September 2013, the Italian Supreme Court ruled against a man who claimed that the conception of his son was a result of semen theft.
 He said that he never had sex with the woman and claimed she had stolen a test tube containing his seminal fluid.
 The court stated that he had failed to prove that a theft took place, but ruled that the fact of his biological connection to the child was sufficient to require him to pay maintenance, regardless of the circumstances: "paternity is attributed as a juridical consequence of conception, so that the biological element is decisive, and, since there is also no need for a conscious will to procreate, no relevance can be attributed to the wants of the alleged father".
 They affirmed the lower court's award of €350 per month child support to the woman and he was also ordered to pay her €1000 in compensation.

+Sweden

+An episode of the SVT investigative programme Uppdrag granskning, entitled "Spermiestölden", spoke to a number of people who were conceived with stolen sperm over the period 1985 to 1996.
+It came to light when they began tracing their biological fathers as adults.
+The fathers had submitted sperm samples at Halmstad hospital whilst undergoing fertility treatment with their wives, but it was then used to impregnate other women without their permission.
+The mothers believed the sperm was supplied by voluntary donors.
+The doctor involved is now deceased.
+As the events occurred over 35 years ago, legal action is considered time-barred in Sweden.
+One of the men involved submitted his case to the European Court of Human Rights, claiming a breach of Article 8 of the European Convention on Human Rights.
+His counsel said "It should go without saying that the public may not use individuals' gametes without their consent.
+It is also important that the European Court of Human Rights states that violations of human rights cannot be time-barred until you know that your rights have been violated."

 Turkey

-A court in İzmir province, Turkey, dismissed the paternity lawsuit of a 61 year old man who insisted that the mother, who gave birth to twin boys via in vitro fertilization in 2015, stole his sperm.
+A court in İzmir province, Turkey, dismissed the paternity lawsuit of a 61-year-old man who insisted that the mother, who gave birth to twin boys via in vitro fertilization in 2015, stole his sperm.
 A DNA test in 2018 proved that he was the father and he was mandated to pay maintenance for them.
 The judge stated that sperm cannot be considered movable property.